United Irish Uprising in Newfoundland

 The United Irish Uprising in Newfoundland was a failed mutiny by Irish soldiers in the British garrison in St. John's, Newfoundland on 24 April 1800.
 The authorities attributed it to the influence and example of the United Irishmen and their rebellion in Ireland two years prior.

 Background

 In 1798, a failed rebellion against British rule in Ireland occurred.
 A large-scale migration of Irish immigrants to Newfoundland was occurring concurrently, which increased after the rebellion; by 1800, two-thirds of the population of St. John's, and many in the British garrison, were Irish.
 In April 1800, rumors began to spread in St. John's that as many as 400 Irish people, including soldiers in the Newfoundland garrison (which included the Royal Newfoundland Regiment, the Royal Newfoundland Fencibles and the Royal Artillery) inspired by the Society of United Irishmen had formed a secret society and taken oaths to organize a mutiny.
-More than 80 Irish soldiers were believed to have planned to rendezvous at the gunpowder magazine of Fort Townshend and murder their officers and several leading townspeople on April 20.
+More than 80 Irish soldiers were believed to have planned to rendezvous at the gunpowder magazine of Fort Townshend, before fragging their officers and murdering several leading townspeople on April 20.